Depression - overview

 Other common forms of depression include:

 Depression often runs in families.
-This may be due to your genes (inherited), behaviors you learn at home, or both.
-Even if your genes make you more likely to develop depression, a stressful or unhappy life event usually triggers the depression.
+This may be due to your genes, behaviors you learn at home, or your environment.
+Depression may be triggered by stressful or unhappy life events.
+Often, it is a combination of these things.

 - Alcohol or drug abuse